-Here you’ll find a wide range of over 100 factsheets on topics from medication to the Mental Health Act.
-They have been created by experts at Rethink mental Illness’ Advice and Information Service, and all of them have achieved the Information Standard for their clarity and simplicity.
+Here you’ll find a wide range of over 100 factsheets on topics from medication to the Mental Health Act, which have been created by experts at Rethink Mental Illness’ Advice and Information Service.
+All of them have achieved the Information Standard for their clarity and simplicity.

 If you have found it difficult to get what you want from the NHS or social services, advocates can help you to express your concerns, get information and explore options for moving forward.Download